Taman Melawati: Accessibility

 This town is located along MRR 2.
 It is linked to the city centre via Jalan Pahang, as well as AKLEH (via Ampang), while the DUKE and LPT are located nearby.

 This town can be accessed by public transport using Rapid KL bus routes 222 (from Titiwangsa / Chow Kit / Wangsa Maju), 220 Masjid Jamek) and T221 from Sri Rampai LRT station.

 Shopping and attractions

-An upscale eight storey shopping mall named Melawati Mall, jointly developed by Sime Darby and CapitaLand, opened its doors to the public in July 2017.
+An upscale eight-storey shopping mall named Melawati Mall, jointly developed by Sime Darby and CapitaLand, opened to the public in July 2017.
 It houses over 620,000 square feet of retail space and is anchored by Village Grocer, DAISO, GSC Cinemas and Fitness First.

-The Malaysian Institute of Art is located here.
+The Malaysian Institute of Art as well as a private hospital, Damai Service Hospital, is located here.

-There is a private hospital, Damai Service Hospital. (closed)

 The National Zoo of Malaysia (Zoo Negara) is nearby.
 One of the hills in this town, Bukit Tabur, is a popular hiking spot while the main entrance of the Klang Gates Dam is found on a hill in this town.
 There are also a basketball court and a football field at Taman Hill View.